jessicarush/javascript-notes/modules.md

 ## Importing Modules with require()

 A common way to import a module is with the require() function.
+This function does not work in client-side (browser) javascript though.
 Provided the code above was saved in a file called `menu.js`, in another file we could do the following:

 ```javascript
 const Menu = require('./menu.js');